Nimrodda/flutter_nsd/README.md

 *Note that you don't need to worry about modifying `Info.plist` if you are just testing with a simulator.*

+*The iOS and macOS implementations currently do not return *hostAddresses*

 ## Note about Windows

 Windows does not have native support for MDNS, therefore it is implemented using the https://github.com/mjansson/mdns library